 Magnetic Resonance Imaging (MRI)

 In orthopedics, MRIs are used to view soft tissue injuries, such as a ligament or tendon injury.
-These images are usually ordered after an X-ray to further evaluate your problem by seeing the inside of the body.
+These images are usually ordered to further evaluate your problem by seeing the inside of the body.

-MRIs are also painless, but you will need to remain still for a period of time during the procedure.
+MRI is also painless.
+All you need to do is remain still for a period of time during the procedure.
 The length of an MRI depends on the size of the area being evaluated.
 It typically takes about 30 - 60 minutes for a usual MRI scan.

-Traditional X-rays use a stationary X-ray machine to create two-dimensional images of a specific area of your body, much like a photograph.
-During a CT scan, or computerized tomography, an X-ray unit rotates around your body and takes cross-sectional 3-D pictures, like slices, of the inside of your body.
+Traditional X-rays use a stationary X-ray machine to create two-dimensional images of a specific area of the body, much like a photograph.
+During a CT scan or computerized tomography, an X-ray unit rotates around your body and takes cross-sectional 3-D pictures, like slices, of the inside of your body.
 A computer then integrates these images to show bones and soft tissues with greater detail and clarity than regular X-rays.
-CT scans are used to visualize injuries to bones and surrounding soft tissues such as tendons, ligaments, and muscles.
+CT scans are used to visualize injuries to bones and surrounding soft tissues, such as tendons, ligaments, and muscles.

 Have a question or need to make an appointment for a diagnostic imaging test?
-Call Upstate Orthopedics in Syracuse, NY at (315) 464-6471 and we’ll be happy to assist.
+Call Upstate Orthopedics, in Syracuse, NY, at (315) 464-4472, and we’ll be happy to assist.
 To be seen as soon as possible, please schedule an appointment with us.